Newark Airport Reopens After Engine Fire Forced Closure

 Newark Airport was temporarily closed Tuesday night after a plane's engine caught fire, forcing the evacuation of its passengers using emergency chutes, officials said.

-The airport reopened shortly before 11 p.m., but the airport said passengers should expect delays throughout the night.
+The airport reopened shortly before 11 p.m., but the airport said passengers should expect delays throughout the night and into Wednesday morning.

 The engine of United Airlines flight 1579 caught fire and the crew had to pop open the chutes and evacuate passengers, officials said.